 Steps 1-4 refer to an Announcing UE.

 1. Announcing UE sends a Discovery Request message containing the RPAUID to the 5G DDNMF in its HPLMN in order to get the ProSe Code to announce and to get the associated security material.
+In addition, the Announcing UE shall include its PC5 UE security capability that contains the list of supported ciphering algorithms by the UE, in the Discovery Request message.

 2. The 5G DDNMF may check for the announce authorization with the ProSe Application Server.